New Super Mario Bros. Wii

 There are a total of 82 hint movies.
 While 62 of them are used, the rest of them go unused.
 They mostly contain Super Skills, and are broken due to the level layout being different from when the inputs were recorded.

-~ Player jumps on Bullet Bills to get 1-Ups ~ Collects the first star coin above Banzai Bill ~ Breaks the hidden block and jumps onto the roof ~ He goes into the pipe an collects the second star coin ~ Jumps onto the moving platform and kills himself
+~ Player jumps on Bullet Bills to get 1-Ups ~ Collects the first star coin above the Banzai Bill ~ Breaks the hidden block and jumps onto the roof ~ He goes into the pipe and collects the second star coin ~ Jumps onto the moving platform and kills himself

-~ Player starts with Helicopter Suit ~ The player gets hurt two times ~ Shows the secret exit
+~ Player starts with a Propeller Suit ~ The player gets hurt two times ~ Shows the secret exit

 - Spike Tops and Chain Chomps can be bounced off with Yoshi.
 The former is also unused in New Super Mario Bros.
-U. Both are used in Super Mario Maker.
+U but the latter doesn't work in that game.
+Both are used in Super Mario Maker.

-- Chain Chomps and Thwomps have hitboxes that are impenetrable by Yoshi's tongue.
+- Chain Chomps, Thwomps and Prickly Goombas have hitboxes that are impenetrable by Yoshi's tongue.

 - Switches can be pressed by Yoshi, even when the player is not riding Yoshi.